 - a fever of 100 degrees or greater

-- diarrhea or vomiting • severe sore throat
+- diarrhea or vomiting

 - persistent or severe headache

 - an undiagnosed rash

+- severe sore throat

+- known communicable disease

+- an earache or draining ear

 - persistent or severe cough

-- known communicable disease

-• an earache or draining ear

-- pink eye - When reporting student absences, please report any communicable disease that the student may have.
+- pink eye

+When reporting student absences, please report any communicable disease that the student may have.
 Parents are encouraged to contact the school nurse at any time to discuss health concerns of their student.